 Toenails clicked across the wooden porch.
 Taking another mist-laden breath, Caro patted her hip and met the collie’s soft eyes as he reared up to have his ears fondled.

 If this was another of Buchanan’s left-behind dependants, he’d been wandering for a while.
-Jana had found him skulking about the porch, his piebald fur in desperate need of a comb and his washboard ribcage suggesting he’d missed more than a few meals.
-The latter in particular had prompted Jana into a back and forth game of ‘you can’t catch me’; several cans of Spam had sealed that deal pretty quick.
+Jo had found him skulking about the porch, his piebald fur in desperate need of a comb and his washboard ribcage suggesting he’d missed more than a few meals.
+The latter in particular had prompted Jo into a back and forth game of ‘you can’t catch me’; several cans of Spam had sealed that deal pretty quick.

 They’d named him Bohpoli—after the little spirit people from the southeastern forests where Caro had been raised—and the collie was indeed little and sinewy, with the lithe reflexes of a top herder.
 Or a weasel, Caro considered.
 He wagged his whole body, back and forth, and poured over the ground like the rising mists.